masonlonoff/MovieReviews/README.md

 ## Objectives:
 1) Sentiment Analysis
-2) Topic Modeling
-3) Opinion Mining using Aspect Extraction and Emotion Analysis
+2) Opinion Mining using Aspect Extraction and Emotion Analysis

 ## Strategic Plan of Action: